PasiSa/AdvancedNetworking/_articles/udp.md

+---
-# UDP and datagram sockets
+title: UDP and datagram sockets
+---

 Datagram sockets are typically used to send and receive UDP datagrams.
 They are connectionless, and need only minimal state in the operating system.
 The